-Three-night Weekend Breaks run from Friday afternoons to Monday mornings.
-Four-night Midweek Breaks run from Monday afternoons to Friday mornings.
-These short breaks are normally only available during the off-peak season between September and April.
-Seven-night peak season Full Week stays run from Friday to Friday.
-These are available from May to August.
-You can combine any consecutive stays for a longer booking.
-To get the total price just add the individual stay prices.
-See also the Full Bookings Diary or the Available Stays list.
+Three-night Weekend Breaks usually run from Friday afternoons to Monday mornings.
+Four-night Midweek Breaks usually run from Monday afternoons to Friday mornings.
+These short breaks are normally only available during the off-peak season between October and March.
+Seven-night peak season Full Week stays run from Friday or Saturday, available from April to September.
+See the Available Stays list.

-In addition to the main bedroom with kingsize bed, there are two sofa beds (small doubles) on the upper floor and a single futon.
-You may use many combination of these spare beds if you require them, but please remember that the maximum occupancy of the house is three adults.
-For comfort, one adult per sofa bed is recommended.
-There is also a travel cot in the house for babies - you will need to bring your own soft bedding for this.
-A hand towel, face towel and bath towel are provided - bring an extra large bath towel if you prefer to use these.Kitchen
+The main bedroom has a kingsize bed suitable for a couple, with all linen provided.
+There is also a travel cot with mattress in the house for babies - you will need to bring your own sheet for this.
+A hand towel, face towel and bath towel are provided - bring an extra large bath or beach towel if you prefer to use those.Kitchen

 The kitchen features a breakfast bar and includes a dual oven and grill, ceramic hob, microwave, washing machine, dishwasher and fridge.
 There is a range of pans & utensils, and tea towels, laundry washing powder and dishwasher tablets are provided.
-The dining table seats up to six people.
-There is usually a small supply of tea, coffee and powdered milk in the kitchen for your arrival.Entertainment
+The dining table seats up to six people, if you have guests for dinner.
+There is usually a small supply of tea and coffee in the kitchen for your arrival.Entertainment

-There is a 32" LCD digital television and DVD player for your use, along with Freesat satellite TV & digital radio.
-This provides all BBC, ITV and Channel 4 channels, as well as many others.
-NetFlix, BBC iPlayer and other on-demand entertainment is provided.
+There is a 40" LCD digital television and DVD player for your use.
+This provides NetFlix, Amazon Prime Video, BBC iPlayer and other on-demand entertainment.
 Playing cards & board games on hand include Trivial Pursuit and Scrabble.WiFi Internet

-There is Wi-Fi wireless (and Ethernet wired) access for your laptop or mobile phone.
+There is fast Wi-Fi wireless (and Ethernet wired) access for your laptop or mobile phone.
 There is no limit on usage.
-The usual download speed is 4-5Mbps and upload 0.3Mbps.Telephone
+The usual download speed is 37Mbps and upload 9Mbps.Telephone

 There is a diverse collection of books and maps to borrow, including guides and histories of the local area and Scotland.
 Your bicycle, canoe, surfboard or similar item can be stored either in the lobby or outdoors, behind the house on the decking.
 The risk of theft is very low, but remember your own locks if you prefer to secure your belongings outside.No Dogs or Pets, sorry...

 Back Brae Lodge is an open-plan residence furnished to a high standard.
-The spacious L-shaped upstairs room combines the living area, dining area, kitchen and extra sleeping space.
+The spacious L-shaped upstairs room combines the living area, sitting area, dining area and kitchen.
 The upper floor space can be blacked out with the curtains and Velux blinds.
-There is a sliding wooden door partition which can be pulled across to split the room if necessary.Lower Floor
+There is a sliding wooden door partition which can be pulled across to split the room.Lower Floor

 Back Brae Lodge sits by the rock face which surrounds the natural harbour of Tobermory on all sides.
 There is an outside decked area with table and chairs for your use.
 On good days, this is at the sunniest from mid-morning to mid-afternoon.In The Town Parking

 Nearest car parking is on Main Street, about 15 metres (50ft) away.
 There are currently no designated or residential parking spaces on Main Street, nor in fact on the street anywhere in Tobermory, other than one Disabled bay by the Post Office.
 There are no charges for car parking anywhere in Tobermory and a parking space can usually be found without much problem.
 The street is always less busy before 10am and after 6pm - outwith working hours and when day visitors to the town have left.
-There is an off-street car park by the garage and Harbour Association buildings on the opposite side of the bay, where the public service buses to and from Craignure operate.
-This is a 5-minute walk - though normally longer if you are distracted by the shop windows on Main Street…Shopping
+There is an off-street car park by the garage and Harbour Association buildings on the opposite side of the bay, where the public service buses to and from Craignure operate, a 5-minute walk.Shopping

-You can get your groceries and most other essentials in the Co-Op supermarket, 2 minutes' walk on Main Street, open 7am to 10pm Mon-Sat, 12.30pm to 10pm Sunday.
+You can get your groceries and most other essentials in the Co-Op supermarket, 2 minutes' walk on Main Street.
 Another useful nearby shop is the legendary Brown's hardware store, well known as an "Aladdin's cave"!
 See a list of all shops on Main Street.Activity Reviews

 Note: Prices are a guide only and may change on a daily basis.